KatieLi_headshot.JPG

 • Instructor, Eliot School, Jamaica Plain, MA

-• Education Committe Chair and Board Member, The Writers Place, Kansas City
+• Education Committee Chair and Board Member, The Writers Place, Kansas City

 • Presenter, KC Zine Con 2020